CartoDB/documentation/app/content/spatial-extension-bq/spatial-indexes/overview.md

 Quadkeys were developed by Microsoft to provide interactive mapping solutions.
 You can learn more in its documentation, the [Bings Maps Tile System](https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system).

+##### Quadints

+Quadkeys have as many digits as the zoom level to which they belong, which can lead to a lot of storage waste for high zoom levels and prevents fast comparison as they are internally treated as `STRING`, requiring a digit-by-digit evaluation.
+To overcome this limitation, on this module we use Quadints, our own version of [Quadkeys](https://wiki.openstreetmap.org/wiki/QuadTiles) that are stored in an `INT64`.
+Quadints offer faster comparision as the whole number is compared all at once.

+To encode a Quadkey into a Quadint we transform into an `INT64` the bits referring to the tile Y, then the ones concerning tile Y and finally we reserve 5 bits for storing the zoom level, i.e., `[ Bits Tile Y | Bits Tile X | 5 Bits for zoom ]`.
+This encoding introduces the limitation of not being able to encode tiles for zoom levels higher than 29, as they cannot be stored in 64 bits.

+On this module, we also provide the functions necessary to convert Quadints into Quadkeys and viceversa.

 ### H3